siqb/CarND-Behavioral-Cloning-P3/README.md

 ### Model Architecture and Training Strategy

-#### Solution Design Approach
+#### Design Approach

-The overall strategy for deriving a model architecture was to first start with the NVIDIA architecture as a baseline and then refine it from there.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+The overall strategy for deriving a model architecture was to first rebuild the NVIDIA architecture from the bottom up, i.e. one layer at a time, to observe what role each component played in the end result.
+Then once I rebuilt the entire architecture, I modified it and fine tuned parameters until I could get the car to drive around the track.
+Long story short: it wasn't very pretty to do it this way.
+My approach seems to make sense in theory but only for those who are endowed with sufficient compute capability in their development environments.
+You'll read more on this point towards the end of (and throughout!) this README....

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.